Expert Home Improvement Advice

 How To • Videos • Lawn & Garden • DIY • Articles

-There are a number of ways to prevent insects and rodents from making their way inside your home, including sealing up holes, repairing leaks, and applying a barrier insecticide.
+There are a number of ways to prevent insects from making their way inside your home, including sealing up holes, repairing leaks, and applying a barrier insecticide.
 Watch this video to find out more. ...More

-Pests, especially mice and other rodents, look for somewhere warm to retreat when it’s cold outside and that somewhere could be inside your home.
+Insect pests often look for somewhere warm to retreat when it’s cold outside and that somewhere could be inside your home.

-To keep insects and rodents out of your home:
+To keep insects out of your home: